RKCodesTech/RKCodesTech/README.md

 ---

-## 🎯 Current Focus

-- 🏗️ Mastering **RESTful APIs & Microservices Architecture** with Spring Cloud.
-- 💡 Solving **300+ DSA problems** across LeetCode & GeeksforGeeks to build strong analytical skills.
-- 🔨 Developing enterprise-ready Full Stack applications.

----

 ## ⚡ Fun Fact

-🎨 Whether sketching with a pencil or coding with a keyboard, I love bringing ideas to life—combining structural engineering with creative detail.
+🎨 Whether sketching with a pencil on paper or writing logic on a keyboard, I love bringing ideas to life—blending structural architecture with creative execution!

 ---